HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 ### Protected Audience API

-Protected Audience API enables on-device auctions by the browser, to choose relevant ads from websites the user has previously visited.
+The Protected Audience API enables on-device auctions by the browser, to choose relevant ads from websites the user has previously visited.
 It eliminates the need for privacy-invasive data collection and pervasive tracking practices that are otherwise employed for remarketing and targeted advertising.
 This ensures that advertisers can serve relevant ads without needing to track users across sites.
-Amongst different method calls available for the **Protected Audience API,** we note that navigator.joinAdInterestGroup() is used the most by third-party services – 63% of top-10M websites.
+Amongst different method calls available for the Protected Audience API, we note that navigator.joinAdInterestGroup() is used the most by third-party services – 63% of top-10M websites.
 This API provides an ability to a third-party service to direct the browser to add an interest group to the browser's membership list for the visiting user.
 Recent research (<a hreflang="en" href="https://www.usenix.org/system/files/usenixsecurity24-calderonio.pdf">Calderonio et al.</a>, <a hreflang="en" href="https://arxiv.org/pdf/2405.08102">Long and Evans</a>) has discovered various privacy flaws with respect to the Protected Audience API.
 For example, third-party trackers can potentially link the interest groups of the users to an actual user using side-channels and track them across sites.
 Possibility of colluding entities further alleviate the associated privacy risk.

 {{ figure_markup(
   image="Protected-Audience-(FLEDGE)-API-Presence.png",